About cookies on this site

 • This trigger fires on some link clicks

-• Click classes contains section-platform (because all vendor logos in that particular website section have CSS class reuse-utms section-platform).
+• Click classes contain section-platform (because all vendor logos in that particular website section have CSS class reuse-utms section-platform).

 • Go to Tags

-• Click New and choose a predefined template – Universal Analytics.
+• Click New and choose a predefined template – Google Analytics: GA4 Event.

-• Title: GA Event – Clicked Platform Logo
+• Title: GA4 Event – Clicked Platform Logo

 • Add the click trigger you have previously created